duderstadt-lab/mars-docs/examples/dynamic_fret.md

    * Run the [FRET workflow 4 alex corrections](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_4_alex_corrections.groovy) groovy script.
 This script calculates all alex correction factors to generate the fully corrected I vs. T traces as well as the FRET efficiency (E) and stoichiometry (S) values.
    * Run the [FRET workflow 5 two state fit](https://github.com/duderstadt-lab/mars-tutorials/tree/master/Example_workflows/FRET/scripts/FRET_workflow_5_two_state_dwell_times.groovy) groovy script.
 This script adds a segments table making the high and low E states based using the threshold provided.

+The template for a custom window containing buttons for all the commands and scripts used in the FRET workflows was made using the Fiji ActionBar plugin and is provided in the [mars-tutorials](https://github.com/duderstadt-lab/mars-tutorials.git) repository.
+Follow the steps in the [FRET Power Tools ActionBar tutorial]({{site.baseurl}}/tutorials/fretActionBar/) to setup this helpful button window in your local Fiji to simplify and speed up the workflow.

 Final distributions and figures are then generated using the [dynamic FRET example jupyter notebook](https://github.com/duderstadt-lab/mars-tutorials/blob/master/Example_workflows/FRET/dynamic/dynamic_FRET_example.ipynb) provided in the mars-tutorials repository.
 This notebook requires the file path to the final Molecule Archive generated from the scripts above as input.

 ---